Foundation degrees aim to provide students with enough vocational knowledge to get a job in a certain field or embark on further study

 Foundation degrees are designed to give you the hands-on experience employers look for when recruiting.
 This means graduates are often very well prepared to enter the workplace.
 You'll have acquired a range of technical skills directly relevant to a specific job, so make sure you show these off.
 Transferable skills your degree will have honed include professionalism, discipline and organisation.

 For example, if you've completed a foundation degree in social work, you will possess many hours of practical work experience with vulnerable groups in society, such as children and the elderly.
 It's this practical experience that employers value most highly.
-To see what you can do with your degree, check out options with your subject.
+To discover what options are open to you see what can I do with my degree?

 Foundation degrees are at level 5 within the National Qualifications Framework (NQF); just below Bachelors degrees (level 6) and Masters degrees (level 7).
 Also at level 7 is the PGCE teacher qualification, a popular choice for foundation degree graduates.
 If you want to enter postgraduate study, you will be required to 'top up' by entering the second or third year of a Bachelors.
 You will then be able to go directly onto studying for a Masters or PGCE.
 You may also be eligible for some PhDs.